 “These are the classes that they need to move on to the different areas in UC and the different colleges,” Meagher said.
 “It’s important from a timeline perspective that these students actually pass these classes because they’re the foundation.”

 The university also plans to advance the way it uses data analytics produced by the platform.
 As faculty and administrators learn the ropes, the analytics have mostly been used descriptively — to find out what is happening.
 Soon, though, Meagher would like to see the data used prescriptively — to identify whether certain students are struggling and offer an early opportunity for intervention.

 So far, UC has about 5,500 students using the platform and it expects that number to double by the fall semester.
 The university’s total enrollment is about 44,000 and one goal of the institution is to create media fluent students.
 The active learning platform is one more way to make that happen.

-Here is a link to the original story - Next-gen lecture-capture can transform classrooms
+Read more at EdTech - Next-gen lecture-capture can transform classrooms